 Towers of Hanoi derives from a math game of the same name.
-The rules of the game generate a structure which maps out all possible moves within the game, including the sequence of moves which represent the solution.
-The map is a fractal, self-similar structure which grows exponentially in size as the number of pieces in the game is increased.
+The game's rules generate a structure that maps out all possible moves within the game, including the sequence of moves representing the solution.
+The map is a fractal, self-similar structure that grows exponentially in size as the number of pieces in the game increases.

 Displayed on the screen in Towers of Hanoi are the color-coded maps for seven different levels of the game (for 3, 4, 5, 6, 7, 8 and 9 pieces).
-Upon this landscape three little musical automatons (robots) are let loose, where their task is to play the game, making move after move according to the rules.
-As they jump from one node in the map to the next, they interpret the attributes of each node they land on as a set of musical values: pitch, volume, duration, timbre.
-Thus they "play" the game in two senses: as a set of rules, and as a musical score.
+Three little musical automatons (robots) are let loose upon this landscape.
+Their task is to play the game, making move after move according to the rules.
+As they jump from one node in the map to the next, they interpret the attributes of each node they land on as a set of musical values: pitch, volume, duration and timbre.
+Thus they "play" the game in two senses: as a set of rules and as a musical score.

 As the robots explore the landscape, they leave trails marking their path.
-They often backtrack over where they've been, and they spend a lot of time making "wrong moves", but over time they generally move in a counter-clockwise path outwards through the map, towards the perimeter.
+They often backtrack over where they've been and spend a lot of time making "wrong moves," but over time, they generally move in a counter-clockwise path outwards through the map, towards the perimeter.
 Sometimes they pause a while, and sometimes a greater power plucks them from their current location and plops them down onto another spot, or onto another map altogether.

-Towers of Hanoi runs continuously (the robots never do solve the puzzle), and generates an entirely new performance each time it is started.
-Every 6 hours the accumulated robot trails are erased, clearing the landscape.
+Towers of Hanoi runs continuously (the robots never solve the puzzle) and generates an entirely new performance each time it is started.
+The accumulated robot trails are erased every six hours, clearing the landscape.
 The two videos below are short excerpts from a much longer performance.